nadzmi27/nadzmi27/README.md

 </summary>

 <br >
-I love learning new things, and therefore I have a wide range of hobbies.
-This includes, playing guitar, skateboarding, rollerblading, ice-skating and more.
-I also love to stay active by hitting the gym and playing sport regularly.
+I love learning new things, therefore I have a wide range of hobbies.
+This includes playing guitar, skateboarding, rollerblading, ice-skating and more.
+I also love to stay active by doing callisthenics and running.
 Most importantly, I love to have fun >:)

 </details>